The Survival Bandit Problem: A Regret-wise Pareto-optimal Policy

 \subsection{A (Regret-wise) Pareto-optimal policy: EXPLOIT-UCB-DOUBLE}

-We start from EXPLOIT-UCB (Algorithm~\ref{survival_bandit_algo}).
+We start from EXPLOIT-UCB$(B)$ (Algorithm~\ref{survival_bandit_algo}).
 As this policy belongs to EXPLOIT, it is ruin-wise Pareto-optimal.
-However, as shown in Proposition~\ref{exploit_reward_upper_bound_proposition}, its cumulative reward is rather low, because it may stop the exploration of an arm after a constant (w.r.t. $T$) number of pulls.
-We tackle this issue by performing a doubling trick (see, e.g., \citealp{cesa_bianchi}) on the budget, which relaunches the exploration when the cumulative reward is large enough.
+However, as shown in Proposition~\ref{exploit_reward_upper_bound_proposition}, its cumulative reward is rather low, because its exploration is limited by the budget it allocates to each arm.
+We tackle this issue by performing a kind of doubling trick (see, e.g., \citealp{cesa_bianchi}) on the budget, which relaunches the exploration when the cumulative reward is large enough.